The Pensieve Gambit:

 I doubt that Snape gives a damn whether Voldemort found out how James Potter bullied him while they were both at Hogwarts, either.
 Tom already knows about that.
 He’s probably taunted Snape about it, too.
 Tom does that kind of thing.
 For Tom, that memory was just there as a bonus.

 Or as a plant.
 We have no way of knowing whether the three memories that Snape made such a point of off-loading before each session were always the same three memories.

-With Tom potentially watching over his shoulder, Snape frankly couldn’t afford to succeed in that particular venture’s official purpose of teaching the kid to shut him out.
-And with Tom and his demands in the equation, Snape and Albus must have always known that they might need an exit strategy, and I think that the Pensieve memories were that exit strategy.
+With Tom potentially watching over his shoulder, Snape frankly couldn’t afford to succeed in that particular venture’s official purpose of teaching the kid to shut him out, even if they had considered it doable.
+And with Tom and his demands in the equation, Snape and Albus must have always known that they might need an exit strategy.
+I think the Pensieve memories constituted that exit strategy.

 And from the outside, it looks very much as if Snape decided that the best way to sidestep the whole issue was to lure Harry into behavior that would give him an excuse to throw the boy out of the office and refuse to teach him further.
 At that point in the story, regardless of who you thought Snape was really working for, his primary concern would be to cover his own arse with both his “Masters”.

 But, now, what I really suspect he was doing was putting on a show for Tom.